SPF-OST/pytrnsys/docs/guide/developers_guide.rst

 General guidlines for developers
 --------------------------------
-Pytrnsys is open source and developers are invited to submit thier own contributions.
+Pytrnsys is open source and developers are invited to submit their own contributions.
 If you would like to develop for pytrnsys, we are interested in who you are.
 We are happy about a short message by mail.
 Please discuss new ideas first in the issue board.
 You are invited to work on the issues and create a pull request when finished.
 When working on the code,